hananavraham/Facebook-Twitter-Carwler/README.md

 This Crawler work in 2 diferent ways :
 1. running query of specific words\ senetences -
-  - Facebook - 'https://www.facebook.com/search/top/?q=<your words or sentence>'
+  - Facebook - 'https://www.facebook.com/search/top/?q=your words or sentence'
-  - Twitter - 'https://twitter.com/search?src=typd&q=<your words or sentence>'
+  - Twitter - 'https://twitter.com/search?src=typd&q=your words or sentence'

 then collect all the tweets\ posts and comments contains the query.